Frequently Asked Questions

 - Can I transfer credits from Tri-C to a 4-year college?

 - What skills or qualities will I need to do well in this program?

 - What are the requirements for applying to the END Tech Program?

 - When should I take my General Education courses?

 Yes.
 In 2005, The Board of Trustees of the American Society of Electroneurodiagnostic Technologists declared that the requirement for entry-level positions in the profession is an associate degree in END Technology.

 Employment opportunities are abundant.
-Particularly strong growth areas are Polysomnography and the specialty areas of long-term monitoring for epilepsy and intraoperative monitoring.
-There is a continuous need for well-educated Electroneurodiagnostic technologists, and the demand grows as new labs open and existing labs expand.
+Particularly strong growth areas are Electroencephalography, Long Term Monitoring, and Intraoperative Monitoring due to the growing recognition of the value of these tests, and subsequent expansion of these departments.
+There is a continuous need for well-educated Electroneurodiagnostic technologists.
+The demand grows as new labs open and existing labs expand.

 Yes.
-You can easily transfer your Tri-C credits to bachelor’s degree programs in Applied Science in Allied Health from Youngstown State University (YSU) and Cleveland State University (CSU).
-This degree leads to career opportunities in health care management.
-You can start on your YSU bachelor’s degree while you’re in the Tri-C END Tech program and possibly finish your bachelor’s degree with just one extra year.
-Even better, you can take YSU online programs at Tri-C tuition prices and complete the courses anytime you want.
+You can easily transfer your Tri-C credits to various bachelor's degree programs.
+Students most commonly transfer to Bachelor's of Applied Science in Allied Health at Youngstown State University (YSU) and Bachelor's of Science in Health Sciences at Cleveland State University.
+These degrees lead to career opportunities in health care management.
+You can start your YSU bachelor's degree while in the Tri-C END Tech program and possibly finish your bachelor's degree faster.
+Recently, transferring credits to a Bachelor's of Science in Neurodiagnostics and

 You will need an inquiring mind, above average intelligence and an interest in life-long learning.
 You will also need to display tact, patience, and compassion when working with people.
 Manual dexterity and a capacity to deal with visual, electrical, and computer concepts are important.